aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/install-aspose-words-for-sharepoint/uninstalling-aspose-words-for-sharepoint-using-setup-exe/_index.md

 ﻿---
-title: Uninstalling Aspose.Words for SharePoint using Setup.exe - Aspose.Words for SharePoint
+title: Uninstalling Aspose.Words for SharePoint using Setup.exe
+second_title: Aspose.Words for SharePoint
 articleTitle: Uninstalling Aspose.Words for SharePoint using Setup.exe
 linktitle: Uninstalling Aspose.Words for SharePoint using Setup.exe
 description: "How to uninstall the Aspose.Words for SharePoint using installer."